indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/NetworkingManagement.md

 - Network/tier associations can be removed from this section by using the **Unlink** action.

 :::note
-Advanced networking configurations can be done using the Virtual Private Clouds service.
+Advanced networking configurations can be done using the Virtual Private Cloud service.
 :::